iafisher/iprecommit/README.md

 This will invoke the command `check_file` for every Python file with staged changes.

 You can exclude files and patterns using the `exclude` parameter.
 Both `include` and `exclude` are lists of Unix-style wildcard patterns.
 For details, see the [fnmatch](https://docs.python.org/3.6/library/fnmatch.html) module of the Python standard library.

+## Development
+If you're interested in using this tool, I'd encourage you to fork your own copy and tailor it to your personal workflow and preferences.

+The core logic for running checks and applying fixes is in `precommitlib/lib.py`.
+The built-in checks are defined in `precommitlib/checks.py`, and the pre-commit configuration template is at `precommitlib/precommit.py.template`.

+Run the test suite with `./functional_test`, which simulates an actual user session: creating a git repository and virtual environment, installing precommit, and running it as a shell command.

 ## Missing features